cardano-scaling/hydra/docs/docs/configuration.md

 The `hydra-node` must be connected to the Cardano network, unless running in [offline mode](./configuration.md#offline-mode).

 A direct connection to a [`cardano-node`](https://github.com/input-output-hk/cardano-node/) is a pre-requisite.
-Please refer to existing documentation on starting a node, for example on [developers.cardano.org](https://developers.cardano.org/docs/get-started/running-cardano) or [use Mithril](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node) to bootstrap the local node.
+Please refer to existing documentation on starting a node, for example on [developers.cardano.org](https://developers.cardano.org/docs/get-started/running-cardano), or [use Mithril](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node) to bootstrap the local node.

-Specify how to connect to the local cardano-node, use `--node-socket` and `--testnet-magic`:
+To specify how to connect to the local cardano-node, use `--node-socket` and `--testnet-magic`:

 ```shell
 hydra-node \